OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/11-Test_Cloud_Storage.md

 For gray-box testing, you can obtain bucket URLs from Amazon's web interface, documents, source code, or any other available sources.

-#### Testing with AWS CLI Tool
+#### Testing with AWS Command-line Tool

-In addition to testing with curl, you can also test with the AWS Command Line Interface (CLI) tool.
+In addition to testing with curl, you can also test with the AWS Command-line tool.
 In this case `s3://` protocol is used.

 ##### List